YU000jp/logseq-plugin-confirmation-hyperlink/readme.md

 ## Feature

-### Automatic link title feature

-> Paste the URL on the editing block
+> Paste a URL on the editing block

 - Existing auto plugins often perform unnecessary conversions and may result in garbled characters.
 To address this issue, our solution is to confirm with the user through a dialog before making any changes.
 To use this feature, simply paste the URL and a dialog will appear, allowing you to edit the title if necessary.